chrissam/finops-scaling-operator/README.md

 **Configuration Options:**

 -   `excludedNamespaces`: A list of namespaces that the operator should ignore.
+Ensure to add the namespaces that are required for the overall k8s operations like kube-system, cert-manager, istio-system etc.
 -   `excludedDeployments`: A list of specific Deployments (by name and namespace) to exclude.
 -   `maxParallelOperations`: The maximum number of scaling operations the operator can perform concurrently.
 -   `checkInterval`: How often the operator should scan the cluster for scaling activities.
--   `forceScaleDown`: (***Use this with caution***) A boolean to enable forceful scaling in namespaces even without a `FinOpsScalePolicy`.
+-   `forceScaleDown`: (***Use this with caution in Prod cluster***) - A boolean to enable forceful scaling in namespaces even without a `FinOpsScalePolicy`.
 Default is set to False
 -   `forceScaleDownSchedule`: A schedule to use for forceful scaling (if enabled).
     -   `days`: The days of the week to apply the schedule (e.g., `["Mon", "Tue", "Wed", "Thu", "Fri"]` or `["*"]` for all days).
     -   `startTime`: The start time of the scaling window (e.g., `"18:00"`).